Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What property types resell fastest in Accra in 2026?

-As of early 2026, the property types that resell fastest in Accra are well-priced two bedroom apartments in desirable, easy-to-rent neighborhoods like East Legon pockets, Dzorwulu, Abelemkpe, Cantonments fringe, and premium Spintex areas.
+As of early 2026, the property types that resell fastest in Accra are well-priced 2-bedroom apartments in broadly desirable neighborhoods like East Legon, Dzorwulu, Abelemkpe, and Spintex premium pockets, along with compact townhouses in gated communities that have reliable utilities and management.

-The typical time on market to sell a correctly-priced, clean-title property in Accra ranges from about 3 to 9 months, while overpriced or documentation-complicated properties can take 12 to 18 months or longer.
+The typical time on market to sell a correctly-priced, clean-title property in Accra is around 3 to 9 months, though overpriced properties or those with complicated documentation can sit for 12 to 18 months or longer.

 If you're interested, we cover all the best exit strategies in our real estate pack about Accra.